 - Remove the selvage edges on the interior part of the backing.
 It is fine to leave the selvages on the outside edge because it's a straight edge and that makes loading your quilt easier.
 You will love having a straight edge to attach your zippers.

 - Shorten your stitch length and press seams open.

 Your batting and backing should be at least 4-6 inches larger on all sides.
 Fold your backing in quarters, lay on a flat surface, next layer the batting and finally your top.
 If you have a least 4 inches (6 is even better) showing around the quilt top, you are good to go!
 Do not pin these layers together, it is to check sizes only!4.
 What are my batting choices?

 We carry Quilter's Dream Batting in Cotton, Poly, Wool and others.
 We also carry Warm Co. products.
-5. May I bring my own thread for you to use on my quilt?
+5. May I bring my own thread?

 You are welcome to bring your thread if you have a favorite color and wish that color be used on your quilt.
-We have hundreds of colors and will match one of our threads to your color choice.
-We use the finest thread available (Superior and Fil-Tec) and it is designed for our application.
+Audition thread to see what looks best.
+We have the finest thread available (Superior and Fil-Tec) and it is designed for our application.
 6. How much will it cost for me to quilt my quilt?

 It really depends on the type and density that you choose for the quilt.
 If you choose a dense design it will take longer but that may be what the quilt needs.
 If you are unsure how to proceed, call and schedule a consultation.
 We are happy to help!7.
 What other costs should I be aware of?